-The Best Ways To Cook 5 Common Cuts Of Pork
+The Best Ways To Cook 7 Common Cuts Of Pork

-Pork has “amazing weeknight staple” written all of it — it’s leaner than steak, cheaper than chicken, and many cuts cook extraordinarily quickly.
+Pork has “amazing weeknight staple” written all over it — it’s leaner than steak, cheaper than chicken, and many cuts cook extraordinarily quickly.

 So why does pork get less love than other types of meat?
 One too many run-ins with dry pork chops or tough tenderloin can be all it takes.
 To maximize pork’s potential, it’s important to understand how to cook it.
 Different cuts of pork call for different cooking methods, and when you put the right ones together, you’ll end up with mealtime magic every time.